Structured information extraction from scientific text with large language models

 Figure showing the time reduction across the process of annotation using the human-in-the-loop technique.

 By using this annotation method they greatly improve the annotation time solving one of the main drawbacks of fine-tuning an LLM.
-This great limitation can be seen in another works such as the one by Guo el al. (Guo et al. 2021) in which they employed 13 graduate and postdoc students to annotate about chemical reactions.
+This great limitation can be seen in another works such as the one by Guo el al. (Jiang Guo et al. 2021) in which they employed 13 graduate and postdoc students to annotate about chemical reactions.
 After that, they have to even check all the annotation.
 They estimate that this process took them almost 300 hours.

 Take aways